 We are entering the biking segment together with Swedish equipment producer POC Sports and we will do this with a boom.
 POC has decided to integrate the Twiceme device in all helmets in their sponsorship of the EF Pro Cycling team.
 This means that the EF riders can feel safer during training and competing along the cycling world tour.

 Cyclingtips also writes about the EF pro cycling team.
-They continue to point out that the integrated twICEme device adds functionality without adding weight nor the need for a battery source.
-It’s all offline, inactive, and micro size.
+They continue to point out that the integrated Twiceme device adds functionality without adding weight or the need for a battery source.
+It’s all offline, inactive, and micro-size.

 Triathelete chimes in, highlighting the simplicity of the technology calling the process “easy and seamless” while offering far more than what could be fit into a road ID.
 Our new feature showing the location is also highlighted as positive.

 Velonews says it “adds peace of mind, and while it may or may not factor into medical response in the event of an emergency, it certainly doesn’t hurt to have this extra safety hedge”, as they conclude their highly positive review of the Twiceme POC co-product.

 Renrad News also likes the concept of Twiceme.
 People who have pre-existing conditions know the importance of having their vital information easily accessible.
 “Whoever is affected knows that, for example, information about medications, allergies, and implants can be life-saving help in an emergency for the emergency services in case of doubt.”